Dodge Grand Caravan owners have reported 21 problems related to check engine light on (under the engine and engine cooling category).

 See all problems of the 2007 Dodge Grand Caravan.

-The vehicle having this issue was a 2011 Dodge Grand Caravan.
 Check engine light came on in early December.
 Dealer reset the error code and said it was probably nothing.
 Light came back on a few days later so we brought back to the dealer - the consulted with Chrysler and replaced the cam phasers and said that should fix the problem.
 Within a couple of days the check engine light and traction control light both came on and the car lost all ability to accelerate.
 Driving on highway at 70mph, gas pedal to the ground did nothing and car coasted to 50mph before it would lurch forward and coast back down and eventually corrected itself but lights remained on.
 Dealer consulted with Chrysler again and they replaced the cam phaser sensors and said that should fix it.
 Within a few days same thing happened, driving on highway, check engine and traction control light turned on and car lost all acceleration and coasted down to 50mph and would lurch forward and then cost down - rpms wouldn't go above 1300rpm and couldn't get acceleration back.
 Took car back to dealer (fortunately was only a few miles from the dealer) and they had it for 2 weeks and Chrysler recommended replacing both wiring harnesses and that should fix the problem.
 Within a week, same problem, driving on highway at 70mph - check engine and traction control light comes on, no ability to accelerate or maintain speed, car coasted down to 50mph and would lurch forward and cost back down.
 Returning car to dealer again (mid February).
 Quite dangerous to (repeatedly) loose acceleration and with no ability to maintain speed when driving at 70mph on a highway.
-The failure date was 12/03/2011.

 See all problems of the 2011 Dodge Grand Caravan.